darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

    GET https://api.bluebuttonpro.com/OrganizationInvites/security-details/code/ABC12345/security-question

-Once the secrity question is obtained, it should be displayed to the user.
+Once the security question is obtained, it should be displayed to the user.
 The user then enters in the security answer.
 Once that is complete, the client can then retrieve the invite by calling the endpoint: https://api.bluebuttonpro.com/OrganizationInvites/security-details/find.
 This endpoint accepts the following
 parameters: